tgherzog/boatworks/projects/coamings/_posts/2021-02-01-winch-blocks.md

 Next I set about filling in the rotted area with epoxy.
-This was my first time using a [low viscocity epoxy](https://www.epoxyusa.com/low_viscosity_epoxy_p/me20.htm) and I'm still getting used to it.
+This was my first time using a [low viscocity epoxy](https://www.epoxyusa.com/low_viscosity_epoxy_p/me20.htm) and I was still getting used to it.
 For this job I mixed in a bit of acetone to encourage it to really soak into the rotted fibers.
 In hindsight I'm not sure that was necessary or even a good idea.
 Even though I taped off the edges the epoxy still ran everywhere, took *forever* to reach the [green stage](https://www.westsystem.com/instruction-2/epoxy-basics/epoxy-chemistry/),